looker-open-source/sdk-codegen/rationale.md

 }
 ```

-### Future enhancements
+### Future research

-While the new SDKs are easier to use than the previous options, there are still some additional improvements we are working on.
+While the new SDKs are easier to use than the previous options, there are still additional improvements we are researching.

 #### Streaming support

 Looker intends to provide streaming (http chunking) methods for all streamable API endpoints, in addition to the current non-streaming methods.

-#### Binary response detection

-We would prefer to process requests as binary by default, and use the `Content-Type` of the response to determine whether it's binary before returning the response payload to the SDK method.
+Assigning an API response to a local variable is simple and easy, but if the response is extremely large (gigabytes of data), deserializing into client application memory will probably cause the client application to crash with an out-of-memory exception.
+Streaming large responses chunk by chunk can achieve constant memory use for arbitrarily large responses, at a cost of additional code complexity.

 ## API Troubleshooting